-Yes, you can click on the underlined titles to listen to each piece.
-And we think the Internet is magical!
+Click on the underlined titles to listen to each piece.

 POTENT POSTLUDES: But wait!
 There's still more.
 At First Pres you can count on tantalizing, energetic postludes to propel you to our Assembly Hall for a time of fellowship.

 FIRST PRESBYTERIAN YOUTH: Past musical presentations by FPC youth included a 2009 production of Godspell